IowaPen/iowapen.github.io/README.md

 I've used the GitHub Pages features to make the site available at https://iowapen.github.io/WBD_FSD_Project2/

 To deploy a copy of this site, clone the repo to your own GitHub repo, and turn on publishing the site using GitHub Page's in the repo's setting
-{{ add more detail here }}

-If you wish to use a copy of the AirTable database, you may not do so.
-While technically feasible, the database is copyrighted by me.
+If you wish to use a copy of the AirTable databases, you may NOT do so.
+While technically feasible, the databases are copyrighted by me (William B. Davis, Jr.  bill.davis@gmail.com)

 If you want to make your own databases, the fields and database name and views used are in the JavaScript code.
 You're welcome to create your own databases.